The Concord Board of Education at its meeting March 4, 2026. Credit: CATHERINE McLAUGHLIN / Monitor

 The proposed arrangement leaves the district’s spending nearly flat.
 It adds just $30,000 to district operating costs from the current year and reduces overall expenditures to just under $124 million.

 Even so, since district revenue is underwater, a budget following this plan would still carry an estimated 12% hike in taxes, or a $1.78 increase to the current local tax rate.
-The citywide revaluation will complicate what that means for homeowners and landlords, but in a normal tax season, that hike would amount to a $712 increase for a property valued at $400,000.
+The citywide revaluation will complicate what that means for the bills to homeowners and landlords, but in a normal tax season, the change would amount to a $712 increase for a property valued at $400,000.

 The school board has a goal of increasing the local school tax rate by no more than 5%.
 To get there, it would still need to make $5 million more in deductions, and hitting that target increasingly looks like an outcome board members cannot stomach.

-Few details were available about the kinds of staff that the cuts would affect, but Superintendent Tim Herbert said Monday that the reductions would span all of the district’s unions.
+Few details were available about the types of staff the cuts would affect, but Superintendent Tim Herbert said that the reductions would span all of the district’s unions.

-“Everybody is going to be impacted by this,” Herbert said.
+“Everybody is going to be impacted by this,” he said.

-The posted plan proposes three different rounds of staff adjustments, with Concord High School seeing the largest number of positions cut, 12, plus another position cut at CRTC.
+The posted plan proposes three different rounds of staff adjustments, with Concord High School seeing the largest number of cuts, 12, plus another position at CRTC.

-About nine positions, most of them classroom teachers, would be cut across the district’s five elementary schools, though not equally from each school.
+About nine positions, most of them classroom teachers, would be pulled across the district’s five elementary schools, though not equally from each one.

-This would keep the district well within its class size boundaries, according to projections for next year, with Kindergarten classes as the exception.
-Starting enrollment is tough to predict, but if it continues to rise, most schools’ kindergarten classes would land near the upper limit of the district’s class size policy, which is 20 students for that age group.
+This would keep the district well within its class size boundaries, according to projections for next year.
+Kindergarten classes are the exception: Starting enrollment is tough to predict, but if it held steady, most schools’ kindergarten classes would land near the upper limit of the district’s class size policy, which is 20 students for that age group.

 These deductions would also involve freezing two vacant assistant principal positions at the elementary level, according to an online post by Walsh.
 This would mean that the five schools would share three assistant principals.
 Central office administrators, she noted, also opted not to take raises for next year.